MrLuckyGamer/prophuntenhanced/README.md

 * ...and many more!

 ## Support
-Before asking myself or the comments for support please consider going to our website https://prophuntenhanced.xyz/ or wiki https://prophuntenhanced.xyz/wiki/index.php
+Before asking myself or the comments for support, please consider visiting our website https://prophuntenhanced.xyz/ or wiki https://prophuntenhanced.xyz/wiki/index.php

 ## CREDITS
-This is a re-upload of Wolvins Prophunt : Enhanced Version 15 H due to wolvins termination of the gamemode.
+This is my modified version of Wolvins Prophunt: Enhanced Version 15 H due to Wolvins termination of the gamemode.

-Credit goes for the original authors of the gamemodes and who made Prop Hunt compatible with GMOD 13.
+Credit goes to the original authors of the gamemodes and those who made Prop Hunt compatible with GMOD 13.

-Originally written and released by Darkimmortal (TF2)

-Originally ported to GMod: AMT
+Originally written and released by Darkimmortal (TF2) Originally ported to GMod: AMT
 First fix for GMod 13: Leleudk

-Enhanced, fixed and published: Kowalski7cc
+Enhanced, fixed, and published: Kowalski7cc

-Major Enhancment: Wolvindra-Vinzuerio, D4UNKNOWNFOX2010, Lucky
+Major Enhancement: Wolvindra-Vinzuerio, D4UNKNOWNFOX2010, Lucky